 Pinterest Images Inspired by Canva

 Canva is one of the newest online graphic tools to help us non-designers flex our artistic muscles.
 One of the beautiful things about Canva is that once you decide what size graphic you want to compose, Canva will present you with several layout options to choose from.
 I don't know about you, but when it comes to creating custom graphics, choosing a layout has always been the toughest part.
 By using Canva we have tons of pre-formatted layouts at our disposal.
 We can all breathe a little bit easier and now all we need to do is pick one and get started.

 Once, I clicked on Blog Graphic, here are the layout options I was presented with:

 I spotted the perfect layout for the custom image I wanted to create.
 Next I clicked on the layout and opened it up for editing.
 Now let me caution you guys about something.
-Even though Canva is a free tool, there are times when you will be presented with the option to pay a dollar or two if you want to use one of their licensed images.
-You’ll know if you need to pay for an image if you see the Canva watermark on it like this:
+Even though Canva is a free tool, there are times when you will be presented with the option to pay one dollar if you want to use one of their licensed images.
+You'll know if you need to pay for an image if you see the Canva watermark on it like this:

 I think that $1.00 is a great price to pay for a high quality image and I think that all things considered, it's a small price to pay for something that is going to make my blogging life simpler.
 However, in this case, I knew that I could use a different tool to create the same kind of background image and for those of you who don't already know what I'm talking about – I'm pleased to introduce you to tool #2 in this tutorial.
 PicMonkey!